VinceZK/Logon/README.md

 Thus you use attribute "redirectPath" instead of "redirectUrl", which will redirect to a Angular component.

 ### Define Logon Strategy
-PassportJS already provides a flexible way to let use different authentication strategy.
+PassportJS already provides a flexible way to let use different authentication strategies.
 Since we mainly use the basic user&password strategy, so just register a LocalStrategy is enough.
 The default implementation is given bellow:
 ```javascript 1.8